Don’t let a little rain spoil your family’s day! Little ones love letting their imaginations run wild at these Portland-area play spaces.

 Indoor Children’s Play Areas

 A favorite with Portland parents, PlayDate PDX offers a massive, three-story indoor playground made for climbing, crawling, sliding and exploring.
-An expansive seating area allows families to refuel with pizza, panini and $1 snack packs before diving back in for another round of fun.
-Kids 6 and older can even enjoy a round of laser tag in the castle on Thursday and Saturday nights.
+An expansive seating area allows families to refuel with pizza, wraps and kid-friendly finger foods before diving back in for another round of fun.

 Kids can channel their inner kung fu masters at Monkey King Play House, a dynamic, multi-story destination in East Portland that combines space for martial arts lessons, private party rooms and celebrations of Chinese culture.
-A full café offers spring rolls, pork buns and other Asian-inspired bites.
+Arrive hungry, because their café offers spring rolls, dumplings, chow mein, fried rice, pork buns and other Asian-inspired bites, along with classic kid-friendly bites like peanut butter and jelly sandwiches, chicken nuggets and hot dogs.

 Jumps and Flips

-For even more springy fun, visit Northeast Portland’s Children’s Gym during daily open gym hours.
-Welcoming kids 14 and under, this gymnastics-oriented facility features an extensive range of equipment —beams, bars, rings, springboards and trampolines — all protected with cushy mats and thick flooring.
+For springy fun, visit Northeast Portland’s Children’s Gym during their open gym hours.
+Welcoming guests 13 and under, this gymnastics-oriented facility features an extensive range of equipment —beams, bars, rings, springboards and trampolines — all protected with cushy mats and thick flooring.

 Portland’s many mall play spaces make it easy to take advantage of the city’s terrific tax-free shopping without leaving out the little ones.
 Ride the MAX Green Line to the Clackamas Town Center to find a whimsical, outdoor-themed play space outfitted with faux logs, tents and trees to scramble up, over or under.
 The play area at popular Washington Square is similarly decked out with an imagination-sparking array of plastic animals, rivers and bridges.